itsoksonu/Gossips-a-Threads-clone-app/README.md

 - User authentication and registration
 - Post creation and editing (threads)
-- Like and comment functionality
+- Like, comment, repost and quote functionality
 - Follow/unfollow users
+- private profile with follow request
+- chat feature
 - Responsive design for all devices
 - Backend REST API with secure authentication
 - Real-time updates for posts and interactions